Yonkers, NY Bankruptcy Lawyer

 At Michael H. Schwartz, P.C., we are proud to be the largest filer of bankruptcy cases in Yonkers and throughout Westchester County.
 In any given year, our law firm will file 200 or more bankruptcy cases on behalf of our clients while making the process as seamless and painless as possible for them.
 In every case, our goal is to help our clients to get overcome their debt burdens and get the fresh financial start they need and deserve.

 Are you facing stress from overwhelming debt?
 Are you worried that you might lose your home?
 Run – don’t walk – to Michael H. Schwartz, P.C., and put more than 40 years of experience on your side.
-Attorney Michael H. Schwartz can provide a free review of your case today and help you to understand and pursue all debt relief options available to you.
-Contact us today to learn more.
+Yonkers attorney Michael H. Schwartz can provide a free review of your case today and help you to understand and pursue all debt relief options available to you.
+Contact our law offices today to learn more about the legal aid we can offer you.

 - 1 Why Do You Need a Yonkers Bankruptcy Lawyer?

-- 2 What Types of Yonkers Bankruptcy Cases Do We Handle?
+- 2 What Types of Bankruptcy Cases Do We Handle in Yonkers, New York?

-- 3 What Should You Expect in a Bankruptcy?
+- 3 What Should You Expect in a Bankruptcy in Yonkers, NY?

 - 4 Will a Bankruptcy Hurt Your Credit?